The $k$-fold circuit property for matroids: Introduction

 where $\{A_1,A_2,\dots,A_\ell\}$ is the principal partition of $D$.
-Furthermore, Dress and Lov\'asz~\cite{DL} showed that the double circuit property is satisfied by a number of `full' matroids.
-This includes \emph{full linear matroids}, vector spaces imbued with a matroid structure, and \emph{full algebraic matroids}.
-All representable (resp. algebraic) matroids can be embedded in a full linear (resp. algebraic) matroid, hence one can embed such a matroid inside a full matroid to efficiently solve the matroid matching problem.
-Makai~\cite{Mak} extended their results to `full' count matroids $\cM(a,b)$, matroids whose independent sets are multigraphs satisfying sparsity conditions.
+In addition, they showed that the double circuit property is satisfied by several families of `full' matroids, including \emph{full linear matroids}, vector spaces imbued with a matroid structure, and \emph{full algebraic matroids}.
+Since every representable (resp. algebraic) matroid can be embedded in a full linear (resp. algebraic) matroid, we can efficiently solve the matroid matching problem for these matroids.
+Makai~\cite{Mak} extended their results to `full' count matroids, i.e. matroids defined on the edge set of a complete multigraph whose independent sets are edge sets of subgraphs satisfying certain sparsity conditions.

-The key observation in showing full linear matroids satisfy the double circuit property is that the lattice of flats is modular.
-This is no longer the case for full algebraic matroids: instead their lattice of flats satisfies a weakening called \emph{pseudomodularity} introduced by Bj\"orner and Lov\'asz~\cite{BL}.
-Hochst\"attler and Kern~\cite{HK} demonstrated that pseudomodularity is a sufficient condition for a matroid to satisfy the double circuit property.
-Moreover, Dress, Hochst\"attler and Kern~\cite{DHK} connected pseudomodularity to the problem of finding modular sublattices within the lattice of flats.
-In this sense, the double circuit property is deeply connected to modularity within the matroid.
+A key observation in showing that a full linear matroid has the double circuit property is that its lattice of flats is modular.
+This is no longer the case for a full algebraic matroid: instead its lattice of flats satisfies a weaker property called \emph{pseudomodularity} introduced by Bj\"orner and Lov\'asz~\cite{BL}.
+Hochst\"attler and Kern~\cite{HK} demonstrated that pseudomodularity is a sufficient condition for a matroid to have the double circuit property.
+Moreover, Dress, Hochst\"attler and Kern~\cite{DHK} related pseudomodularity to the problem of finding modular sublattices within the lattice of flats.
+In this sense, the double circuit property is closely related to the modularity of a matroid.